pivotal/docs-tap/scst-scan/troubleshoot-rego.hbs.md

 To troubleshoot using this example output:

-1. Paste your Rego file and the example output in to [Rego Playground](https://play.openpolicyagent.org/).
+1. Paste your Rego file and the example output into the [Rego Playground](https://play.openpolicyagent.org/).
 2. Evaluate your Rego file against the example output and verify that your Rego file detects the intended CVEs.
 For example, see [example](https://play.openpolicyagent.org/p/wwkyrYbHAv).

 ```json